-By September 20, CPD Directors must update and complete the worksheet for each consortium in the Field Office jurisdiction, sign the worksheet, and send it to Headquarters to allow sufficient time for data to be assembled so that changes can be reflected in the next year's allocation of HOME funds.
+By September 10, CPD Field Office Directors must update the participation spreadsheet for each consortium in the Field Office jurisdiction, if applicable, and confirm the accuracy of the participation spreadsheet with Headquarters to allow sufficient time for data to be assembled so that changes can be reflected in the next year's allocation of HOME funds.
 Directors are reminded that it is imperative that the information in the worksheet be confirmed with the consortium's lead entity prior to transmitting it to Headquarters.

-NOTE: This date may not be extended without prior written authorization from Headquarters.
-In order to allow sufficient time to run the formula and meet the statutory deadline, it is important that Field Office staff update GMP by September 20.
-GMP will be closed for access to HOME program consortia updates from September 20 until October 15.
+NOTE: This date may not be extended without prior written authorization from

+Headquarters.
+In order to allow sufficient time to run the formula and meet the statutory deadline of September 30, it is important that Field Office staff certify consortia status with Headquarters by September 10.